Park City's Olympic Legacy: Visiting Utah Olympic Park with Kids

 Where Olympic Dreams Come Alive

-Utah Olympic Park, built for the 2002 Salt Lake City Winter Olympics, is one of Park City's most exciting family attractions.
-It's where Team USA athletes still train today - and where your kids can get a taste of Olympic glory.
+Kimball Junction stays on Booking are the closest base.
+Utah Olympic Park - built for the 2002 Salt Lake City Winter Olympics and now ramping up again for the 2034 Games - is one of Park City's most exciting family attractions.
+Team USA athletes still train here.
+Your kids can get a taste of the Olympic feeling on a Tuesday afternoon for the price of a museum ticket.
+Liam has been begging for the bobsled since he was eight.

 Summer Activities